PsychoLlama/media-devices/README.md

 Device IDs are set to `null` in this case.

+### Missing Group IDs
+As of Safari v14, even with permissions, the browser doesn't provide group IDs.
+Why?
+Because they're monsters.

+Group IDs are `null` in Safari.

 ### Hidden Devices
-Chrome only shows the first of each device type (mic, camera, speakers) until `getUserMedia(...)` is approved.
+Chrome and Safari only show the first of each device type (mic, camera, speakers) until `getUserMedia(...)` is approved.
 Other options are hidden.
 If you have 10 cameras, you'll only see the first until you're authorized.
-Even then, it only shows you cameras, microphones are still hidden.
+Even then, Chrome only shows you cameras, microphones are still hidden.

 While we can't work around it, we can automatically identify that old camera in the list of 10 and show the other 9 as added devices.